-We have adopted a simple rule when setting up (or simplifying a chart of accounts).
-You only capture data in a separate line item for either: compliance or to help you make better business decisions.
+Now, we have adopted a simple rule when setting up or simplifying a chart of accounts.
+You only capture data in a separate line item for one of two reasons:

-All U.S. companies have to worry about filing tax returns.
-Luckily when you really get down to it though the federal and state forms don’t require too much detail.
+It’s also not something you can avoid as a business owner as all U.S. companies are required to file tax returns.
+Luckily, federal and state forms don’t require too much detail.
 The following is a snapshot that contains >90% of the line item detail you will need to capture when filing taxes (meals and entertainment being the most common item you need to capture not on the front of the tax return snapshot below).

-Now if you have grants or other compliance requirements, you need to look into those reporting rules.
+Now, if you have grants or other compliance requirements, you need to look into those reporting rules.
 Everyone else gets off the hook with 10-15 line items because of compliance—this is the stuff you have to capture.
-Now what.

-Similar items, things that don’t change month to month, items you review regularly outside of the P&L review process (please remember even if you combine items, you can still drill into the detail of all these accounting packages if you want more detail in a given period)
+You’ll want to combine similar items, things that don’t change month to month, or items you review regularly outside of the P&L review process.
+Please remember that, even if you combine items, you can still drill into the detail of all these accounting packages if you want more information in a given period.